fairfin/fairfin-website/focus.md

 - Computer scientists as the job of the future
 - Ethical responsibility
-- Military, repression, censorship, privacy etc
+- Think about applications like military, repression, censorship, privacy etc

 ## Fundamental reform and opening of FaRaFIN a more productive and open culture in FaRaFIN

-- Decision-making
+- Open and transparent decision-making
-- Bureaucracy
+- reduce bureaucracy
-- Describe toxic culture
+- remove toxic culture in favor of a productive and open one